tari-project/rfcs/src/RFC-0120_Consensus.md

 ## Goals

-The aim of this Request for Comment (RFC) is to describe the fields that a block should contain as well as all consensus rules that will determine the validity of a block.
+The aim of this Request for Comment (RFC) is to describe the fields that a block should contain, as well as all consensus rules that determine the validity of a block.

 ## Related Requests for Comment